 Make a Transparent Image (PNG or GIF) Easily with Preview for Mac OS X

-It’s extremely easy to make an image transparent with the help of Preview, the built-in image editing app that comes along with all Macs with OS X. Do note this works best on images with uniform colors in the area you want to become transparent.
-The more complicated the image and color variation, the more work you will need to do with the alpha tool.
+It’s extremely easy to make an image transparent with the help of Preview app, the built-in image editing app that comes along with all Macs with Mac OS X. Do note creating transparent PNG or GIF images this way works best on images with uniform colors in the area you want to become transparent.
+The more complicated the image and color variation, the more work you will need to do with the alpha tool to make a portion of the image transparent.

 You can turn any image transparent with Preview, though you’ll find the resulting image must be saved as an image format that supports transparency.